Stephen King's Carrie - Then, Now & the Coffee Shop; Vanity Fair Author, Thackery, Completes Barry Lyndon

 No Fat, No Whip, No Blood Either - The Coffee Shop Prank

 In 1844, three years before he began publishing his best known work, Vanity Fair, William Makepeace Thackeray, finished writing The Luck of Barry Lyndon: A Romance of the Last Century.
 One hundred, thirty-one years later, in 1975, Stanley Kubrick produced a film version starring Ryan O'Neal and Marissa Berenson, which may very well be one of Kubrick's best films.
-Here's the trailer.
+Some critics call it his "overlooked masterpiece."

 To be notified of new posts to this blog